 A study of world masterpieces, especially selected works of Homer, Sophocles, Virgil, Dante and Cervantes.
 Prerequisite: Eng 201.
+May not be taken with CEng 201; is not open to students who complete CEng 201.

-Eng 341 American Literature I
+Eng 341 American Literature 1

 A survey of American literature from its beginning to 1850.
 Includes journals, diaries, sermons and pamphlets.
 Emphasis on the writings of Irving, Hawthorne, Poe and Melville.
-Prerequisite: Eng 201.
+Prerequisite: Eng 201 or CEng 201 or 202.